 Board of Directors

-Adams County Board of Cooperative
+Adams County Board of Cooperative Educational Services Adams County, Colorado

-Educational Services

-Adams County, Colorado

-We have audited the financial statements of the governmental activities and major fund of Adams County Board of Cooperative Educational Services (BOCES) as of and for the year ended June 30, 2010, which collectively comprise the BOCES basic financial statements and have issued our report dated September 2, 2010.
+We have audited the financial statements of the governmental activities and major fund of Adams County Board of Cooperative Educational Services (BOCES) as of and for the year ended June 30, 2012, and have issued our report dated October 10, 2012.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.